SAND SEA SKY: THE BEACHES OF SAGAPONACK

 Stepping outside my back door I find inspiration and connection to the primordial in the most ordinary of places.
 Organic and humble, my backyard trees are my muses in these compositions of temporal abstraction.
 Singular images, when arranged as triptychs, venture beyond the periphery of the frame to an expansive ungrounded perspective of depth and perception.
 They convey a sense of freeing disequilibrium and engagement, like a child, dizzy with delight, spinning while looking up at the sky.

-Archival pigment prints are 60" in length as triptychs, with single images 30 x 40 in editions of 7 with 3 artists proofs.
+Archival pigment prints are 37.5" x 96" in editions of 7 with 3 artists proofs.

 THE RHODE ISLAND PHOTOGRAPHS